heavyai/heavyai-draw/README.md

 > [!WARNING]
 > **Do not report security vulnerabilities through public GitHub issues!**

 NVIDIA takes security seriously.
-If you discover a vulnerability in useWhisper, **DO NOT open a public issue**.
+If you discover a vulnerability in heavyai-draw, **DO NOT open a public issue**.
 Use one of the private reporting channels described in [SECURITY.md](https://github.com/heavyai/heavyai-draw/blob/master/SECURITY.md).

 # Support